 Salerno makes a great base to visit surrounding towns and villages.
 One thing you can do while staying there is to take a day trip to the nearby town of Amalfi, known for its stunning coastline and historic cathedral.

 Another area you can visit is the charming fishing village of Cetara, where you can try the local delicacy Colatura.
 Other nearby destinations worth visiting include Positano, Ravello, and the island of Capri.

 Where to Stay in Salerno

-Affordable Luxury Hotels in Salerno
+Affordable Luxury accommodation in Salerno

 Sorrento is not technically part of the Amalfi Coast, as it is on the north side of the Sorrentine Peninsula, overlooking the Bay of Naples.
 However, it’s still a good base for exploring all of the Amalfi Coast towns.